Our commitments to Black-owned businesses

 With more than 15,000 Black-owned food and beverage businesses listed, and over 500,000 users, EatOkra is fulfilling its mission to connect foodies to Black-owned restaurants and culinary events while amplifying the dining experience for and by Black communities.
 Restaurants can sign up here to join EatOkra.

 Uber Eats partnered in 2021 with world-renowned chef Marcus Samuelsson to create an original web series based on his book The Rise, which celebrates Black cuisine and Black chefs around the US.
 In addition, Uber Eats donated $500,000 to Samuelsson’s Black Businesses Matter Matching Fund to support local Black-owned businesses.

 Along with Local Initiatives Support Corporation (LISC), Uber Eats donated $4.5 million in grants in 2021 to small US businesses coping with COVID-19 challenges.
-Among those grant recipients, 88% of funding went to businesses of color.
+Among those grant recipients, 88% of funding went to businesses of colour.

 In the UK, Uber Eats launched the Black Business Fund in 2021, in partnership with Enterprise Nation and Be Inclusive Hospitality.
-That program provided access to funding, education, and mentoring for 10 Black restaurant owners who had been severely affected by the pandemic.
+That program provided access to funding, education and mentoring for 10 Black restaurant owners who had been severely affected by the pandemic.
 Each of the small Black-owned businesses received a £5,000 grant to give them a valuable boost.

 2023 and beyond

 We plan on continuing our support of Black-owned businesses in the following ways:

 Partner with Operation HOPE in its 1MBB program to support one million Black businesses by 2030.

 Collaborate with LISC to establish the Black Restaurant Fund to support Black businesses’ access to capital to pursue growth and expansion opportunities.
 This fund builds on our recent Grants for Growth program with LISC, which prioritized entrepreneurs of color.
 Learn more